Faculty & Staff

 Since 2012, Dr. Markham has been teaching at the University of Wisconsin-Stevens Point as

 Assistant Professor of Voice.
-He teaches applied voice, vocal pedagogy, diction, and opera
+He teaches applied voice, vocal pedagogy, song literature, diction, and opera

 workshop.
 He made his directorial debut in the 2014 UWSP Opera Workshop production